 Land of Color and Contrasts

-Tufi Resort – An inviting place to relax and relive the day’s activities.
-The resort, although primarily a dive resort, offers a wide range of recreational activities including blue water fishing, canoeing, bushwalking, bird and butterfly watching.
-For the naturalists, Tufi is home for many of the worlds most exquisite orchids.
+An inviting place to relax and relive the day’s activities.
+Tufi Resort, although primarily a dive resort, offers a wide range of recreational activities including blue water fishing, canoeing, bush-walking, bird and butterfly watching.
+For the naturalists, Tufi is home for many of the world’s most exquisite orchids.

 Trans Niugini Tours is Papua New Guinea’s leading inbound tour operator.
-Trans Niugini Tours owns and operates a number of award winning Wilderness Lodges including; Ambua Lodge in the Southern Highlands, Karawari Lodge in the Sepik Basin, Malolo Plantation Lodge on the coast near Madang, and the Sepik Spirit, a deluxe Floating Lodge now permanently moored at a strategic site on the Sepik River.
+Trans Niugini Tours owns and operates a number of award winning Wilderness Lodges including; Ambua Lodge in the Southern Highlands, Rondon Ridge situated above the town of Mt.
+Hagen, Karawari Lodge in the Sepik Basin, Malolo Plantation Lodge on the coast near Madang, and the Sepik Spirit, a deluxe Floating Lodge now permanently moored at a strategic site on the Sepik River.